UniversalViewer/universalviewer/README.md

 ## License

-OpenSeadragon is released under the MIT license.
+The Wellcome Player is released under the MIT license.
 For details, see the file LICENSE.txt.